Tag Archives: diction/grammar/style/usage

 If you find typos in this document, I would appreciate a notification.
 And, as always, if you find this material useful in your practice, I would be grateful to hear what you think of it.
 I seek your peer review.

-Common English Verbs Followed by Gerunds: Mind
+Common English Verbs Followed by Gerunds: Practice

 If you find typos in this document, I would appreciate a notification.
 And, as always, if you find this material useful in your practice, I would be grateful to hear what you think of it.
 I seek your peer review.